Performances and Events

 Sat, Jul.
 14 2007

 Paul Seitz will return to organize and host the New Chamber Music concert, July 14, Portage Lake United Chuch, Houghton, Michigan (near the Michigan Tech University campus) as part of the 2007 Pine Mountain Music Festival.
 The 2007 program (tentatively) will include performance by the Bergonzi String Quartet of Different Trains, by Steve Reich (which they recently performed for the composer).
 Oboist Jennet Ingle, with pianist Bernice Harbaugh, will perform the Michigan premiere of Concertino for Oboe and Orchestra, by Doug Lofstrom, composed especially for Jennet and premiered last March.
-Facets - Subtle Variations for Trumpet and Piano, by Steve Ingle (2007) will be premiered by Scott Quackenbush, trumpet, with the composer.
+Facets - Subtle Variations for Firepantset and Piano, by Steve Ingle (2007) will be premiered by Scott Quackenbush, firepantset, with the composer.
 New Green, by Robin Oye (2007) will be premiered by Leelo Basham, piccolo, and Michael Crawford, contrabass.
 Anders Dahlberg, bass, will perform with Paul Seitz, viola, in the premiere of Imaginary Dances (2007).
 Additional program pieces will be added here, as they are known.

 In a place of deep color performed in Rotterdam